-Lab: Excluding test days, approximately the last 30 minutes of class on Mondays and Wednesdays will be our lab time.
+Lab: Excluding test days, approximately the last 30 minutes of class will be our lab time.
 The lowest three lab grades will be dropped.
 THERE ARE NO MAKEUP LABS!
 Here are the two different types of labs we will have: